simbarras/celeritas-docs/reports/geant4wg-2021.md

 -------------------------------------------------------------

-The technical approach in Celeritas is to extend the algorithms described in Hamilton and Evans, 2019[^1] for neutron Monte Carlo particle transport on GPUs to the complete standard model particle suite currently supported by Geant4 to support LHC detector simulations.
+The technical approach in Celeritas is to develop new code based on the experiences and lessons learned from Shift[^1], Geant4[^4], VecGeom[^5] and GeantV[^6] and leveraging and reimplementing the (physics) algorithms and processes from Geant4.
 We have demonstrated significant progress in this area as summarized in Johnson et al., 2021[^3], in which the core classes and design patterns that facilitate development of an efficient, GPU-enabled particle transport code for high energy physics are described.
 We